-The followings are representative error messages that the users can frequently encounter during the simulations.
+The followings are representative error messages that the users frequently encounter during the simulations.
 We describe possible reasons for each error message, and provide suggestions to solve the problem.

-Compute\Shake> SHAKE algorithm failed to converge
+Compute_Shake> SHAKE algorithm failed to converge

-This message indicates that constraint for the rigid bond using the SHAKE algorithm (see Constraints section) was failed due to some reasons.
-In most cases, SHAKE errors are originated from insufficient equilibration, bad initial structure, or bad input parameters.
+This message indicates that the constraint of rigid bonds using the SHAKE algorithm (see Constraints section) failed with error.
+In most cases, SHAKE errors originate from insufficient equilibration, bad initial structures, and/or inappropriate input parameters.
 We recommend the users to check the following points:

 - Reconsider the equilibration scheme.
 More moderate equilibration might be needed.
-For example, heating the system from 0 K, using a shorter timestep (e.g., 1.0 fs), or performing long energy minimization is a possible solution. - Check the initial structure very carefully.
-One of the frequent mistakes in the initial structure modeling is "ring penetration" of covalent bonds.
-One covalent bond might be somehow inserted into an aromatic ring.
-Solve the ring penetration first, and then try the simulation again. - Some force field parameters are missing or wrong, which can easily cause unstable simulations.
+For example, heating the system from 0 K, using a shorter timestep (e.g., 1.0 fs), and/or performing long energy minimization could be a possible solution. - Check the initial structure very carefully.
+One of the frequent mistakes in the initial structure modeling is "ring penetration" of covalent bonds, where one covalent bond is accidentally inserted into an aromatic ring.
+Check and solve such erroneous structures first, and then try the simulation again. - Some force field parameters are missing or wrong, which can easily cause unstable simulations.

-Check Atom Coord> Some atoms have large clashes
+Check_Atom_Coord> Some atoms have large clashes

 This message indicates that there is an atom pair whose distance is zero or close to zero.
-Those atom indexes and distance are displayed in a warning message: "WARNING: too short distance:".
+The indices of those atoms and the distance are displayed in a warning message: "WARNING: too short distance:".
 This situation is not allowed, especially in SPDYN, since it can cause a numerical error in the lookup table method.
 Check the initial structure first.
 Even if you cannot see such atomic clashes, there may be a clash between the atoms in the unit cell and image cells in the case of the periodic boundary condition.
-One of the automatic solutions is to specify "contact\check = YES" in the control file (see Energy section).
+One of the automatic solutions is to specify "contact_check = YES" in the control file (see Energy section).
 However, this cannot work well, if the distance is exactly zero.
 In such cases, the problem should be solved by the users themselves.
 For example, the users may have to slightly move the clashing atoms manually, or specify larger or smaller box size, or rebuild the initial structure more carefully.

-Setup\Processor\Number> Cannot define domains and cells.
-Smaller MPI processors, or shorter pairlistdist, or larger boxsize should be used domains for parallel computation, where the number of domains must be equal to the number of MPI processors (see Available Programs).
+Setup_Processor_Number> Cannot define domains and cells.
+Smaller MPI processors, or shorter pairlistdist, or larger boxsize should be used

+This message indicates that the total number of MPI processors used in your calculation is not appropriate for your system.
+The users had better understand relations between the system size and number of MPI processors.
+In SPDYN, the system is divided into several domains for parallel computation, where the number of domains must be equal to the number of MPI processors (see Available Programs).
 In most cases, this message tells you that the system could not be divided into the specified number of domains.
-Although there are mainly three solutions for this problem, first one is the most recommended way:
+Although there are mainly three solutions to this problem, the first one is the most recommended way: